Stories by Storie

 Another way to engage your Nate the Great readers is to create a detective’s case file, which doubles as a reading response booklet.

 There are pre-made reading response templates that match the flip book shown above.
-There are also open-ended pages (lined, blank, and a picture/writing combination page).
+This resource also includes open-ended pages (lined, blank, and a picture/writing combination page).
 These open-ended pages work great for vocabulary, making connections, asking questions, visualizations, and more!
 You can even combine the two options:

 If you’re planning to use the Nate the Great books with your guided reading group or with your book club, creating a reading response journal is a great way to keep all of the student materials in one place.
 These book companions contain comprehension questions to guide your readers, vocabulary words, and a handful of graphic organizers.